Noccipu/JUCE_CMake_Perfetto_WPA/README.md

 Once you set `PERFETTO=ON` (or `OFF`), that setting persists for subsequent CMake reconfigurations until you override it again.

-2. For a **Debug** build, you can use a `launch.json` (*Debug and launch WPA*) configuration that runs Windows Performance Recorder (WPR) to capture CPU, GPU, memory, and other system events during the Standalone execution, then automatically opens the generated trace in Windows Performance Analyzer (WPA).
+2. For a **Debug** build, you can use a `launch.json` (*Debug - Profile and launch WPA*) configuration that runs Windows Performance Recorder (WPR) to capture CPU, GPU, memory, and other system events during the Standalone execution, then automatically opens the generated trace in Windows Performance Analyzer (WPA).
+It's the same idea for **Release** builds, except that the launch configuration is *Release - Profile and launch WPA*.

 ### Custom Usage
 1. **`PERFETTO` MACRO**